-In saying so, there are many myths about the best way to prepare for Section Two with an ESL background.
+In saying so, there are many myths about the best way to prepare for Section 2 with an ESL background.
 These add to the many rumours and hearsays that swirl around an already particularly myth-laden section.
-We’d like to explore a couple of strategies that will guide you through your preparation and perhaps demystify some of the common concerns we hear about from folk who are anxious about how their English proficiency will affect their Section Two score.
+We’d like to explore a couple of strategies that will guide you through your GAMSAT prep and perhaps demystify some of the common concerns we hear about from folk who are anxious about how their English proficiency will affect their Section 2 score.